Chhotu7079/CareSync/README.md

 patient.jsp – Page where doctors can view patient details, medical history, and treatment notes.

-**Web Application Pages (User and General Interface)** change_password.jsp – Common page for users to change their password securely. doctor_login.jsp – Login page specifically for doctors to access their portal. index.jsp – Main landing page or homepage for the hospital management system.
+**Web Application Pages (User and General Interface)** admin_login.jsp – Login page for admin users to access the management dashboard. change_password.jsp – Common page for users to change their password securely. doctor_login.jsp – Login page specifically for doctors to access their portal. index.jsp – Main landing page or homepage for the hospital management system.